rohanjarun/Election_Analysis/README.md

 # Election_Analysis

 ## Purpose of this project/assignment
 This project is to help determine which winning candidate has the largest voter amount based on the counties.
+This framework used for the colorado board can now be utilized by the rest of the states to help determine their winners!
 It required -
 * Total Votes
 * List of Counties